Yarri Project

 Edjudina Range

-The Edjudina Range Gold Prospect is a completely new gold surface system identified late 2024 in a reconnaissance aircore drill traverse testing magnetic trends below shallow transported cover.
-This first traverse returned widespread gold anomalism including an intercept of 2m @ 3.17g/t Au EOH in EDRAC027.
-Subsequent step-out and infill drilling confirmed significant gold mineralisation in the area and prompted additional follow-up aircore drilling which was completed in Q1, 2025 and totalled 16 holes for approximately 1,200 metres (EDRAC040-EDRAC055).
-Composite sampling showed that this work has further extended the system.
-Significant gold results included 5m @ 1.89g/t Au from 68m in EDRAC051, within a broader anomalous zone of 8m @ 1.04g/t Au to EOH, and 5m @ 0.50g/t Au from 64m in EDRAC045.
+The Edjudina Range Gold Prospect is a completely new mineralised surface identified late 2024 via reconnaissance aircore drilling of magnetic trends below shallow transported cover.
+A first traverse returned widespread gold anomalism including an intercept of 2m @ 3.17g/t Au EOH in EDRAC027.
+Subsequent step-out and infill drilling confirmed significant gold mineralisation to over 1km strike.

 Statesman Well Prospect

 This Prospect is marked by a 1km trend of small gold workings in quartz veined banded iron formation and lies within 20km of Northern Star’s Porphyry Mining Centre, and close to existing haul road infrastructure.
-Historical shallow RC drilling in several locations along the trend outline a zone of continuous gold anomalism (>0.20g/t Au) of significant width, that hosts multiple commercial grade gold intercepts including 22m @ 1.14g/t Au, 10m @ 2.04g/t Au, 10m @ 1.63g/t Au, 13m @ 1.28g/t Au, 9m @ 1.90g/t Au, 24m @ 0.81g/t Au, and 20m @ 0.73g/t Au.
+Historical shallow RC drilling in several locations along the trend outline a zone of continuous gold anomalism (>0.20g/t Au) of significant width, that hosts multiple commercial grade gold intercepts including 22m @ 1.14g/t Au in SW19, 10m @ 2.04g/t Au in SW27 and 24m @ 0.81g/t Au in SW10.

 Bunjarra Licence